Information about the Program

 ...as well as your questions and concerns!

 In the spring, there are repeated opportunities to give and receive feedback on your teaching.
-We set up a process for classroom visits by your network peers so that you can give and receive specific feedback.
+We set up a process for classroom visits by your network peers.
 Then, you will have the opportunity to apply what you learned and receive additional feedback.
 Visits will be scheduled around your availability and class schedule.
-We celebrate the end of the year with a culminating graduation gathering.
+We celebrate the end of the year with a graduation gathering.

 Benefits